Transforming how scientists apply for licences in the UK - Alpha and beta phases

 • was more technically robust and designed to support mobile working

-• was clear and intuitive for first time users
+• used clear and intuitive design patterns to aid first time users

 Preparing to go public